abhishektiwari/infrastructure-as-code/README.md

 The seed contains a sample infrastructure as code implementation which includes,

-- Terraform, CloudFormation and Python Scripts for infrastructure provisioning
+- Terraform, CloudFormation, YAML and Python Scripts for infrastructure provisioning
 - Puppet/Chef for configuration management
 - Docker for container management
 - Fabric/Capistrano for remote execution and deployment